 However, with dcc-2650, you get a 25% boost in brew speed with the “extreme brew” function (the dcc-2650 has 1425-watts compared to 1050 for dcc-1200).

 Coffee quality has a lot to do with water quality which is a major component (coffee is 98% water) that seems to be missed by most folks.
 Both come with charcoal water filters that will remove most of those off-putting impurities which leads to a great cup of coffee.

-Both coffee makers come with gold tone permanent commercial style coffee filters.
-However, you can to use those regular paper filter if you want.
+Both coffee makers come with gold-tone permanent commercial-style coffee filters.
+However, you can use those regular paper filters if you want.

 The carafe for both of these machines has a 12-cup capacity.
 Some users have said that the glass carafe is durable.
 The plastic parts are thick and shouldn’t fade as easily or get the whitish hue that plastic parts sometimes get when exposed to heat.

 When it comes to the two coffee makers in the Cuisinart dcc-1200 vs dcc-2650 there isn’t exactly a right or wrong way to go.
 The Cuisinart dcc-2650 is the upgrade however; it has the extreme boost feature, the brew strength selector, larger buttons, and a better control panel, and it is more powerful to boot.